Complaint cites almost 40 examples of alleged plagiarism by Dean Jerlando Jackson

 Reports of plagiarism have been a frequent problem among esteemed institutions as of late.

-Earlier this year, Columbia University President Minouche Shafik was accused of plagiarizing a 30-year-old paper by a Yale University professor.
+Earlier this year, Columbia University President Minouche Shafik was accused of plagiarizing a 30-year-old paper; however, the university dismissed the claim and other scholars questioned the allegation, The Fix reported at the time.

 Others include former Harvard University President Claudine Gay, a Department of Equity and Inclusion leader from UCLA’s medical school, University of Washington professor and author Robin DiAngelo, a celebrated professor of medicine at the University of Southern California, and others.